This article was published in the Frankfurter Allgemeine on 7 September 2021 by journalist LAURA SALM-REIFFERSCHEIDT with photographer …

 Abalobi

-Abalobi supports the Marine Resources Management sector on fisheries monitoring technologies to strengthen local governance.
+Abalobi supports the Marine Programme on fisheries monitoring technologies to strengthen local governance.

-The French Embassy in the Comoros has provided funding to Dahari on several occasions since 2013.
-Currently, the embassy is supporting the expansion of Dahari’s agricultural initiatives in Grande Comore.
+The French Embassy in the Comoros has provided funding to Dahari on several occasions since 2013, latterly for the studies of the context and the expansion of our agricultural initiatives in Grande Comore.

 Bangor University